captFuture/Makelangelo-firmware-pio/README.md

 I am creating and following several polar drawing robots so far, created my own and every project has its advantages and weaknesses.
 Trying to combine the best of all worlds is my top goal.
 All credits go to the initial creators and contributors.

+NOTE: I removed melzi, cncv3 (as this is for an UNO board and won't compile because of the size), and teensylu and commented out some work in progress environments (esp32, wemos...)